BeefyAndTheDucks/XMLSharp/XMLSharpCompiler/Syntax.md

 - Each statement **MUST** end with a semicolon!!

 ## Variables
-Variables in XML# is identical to other C-like languages.
+Variables in XML# are identical to other C-like languages.
 You define a variable by doing `TYPE NAME = VALUE`.
 You cannot make uninitialized variables though, but you *can* set it to `null`.

 ## Booleans
 Boolean logic in XML# is a bit different from other C-like languages.
-The names of `true` and `false` has changed to `yes` and `no` respectively, but the symbols are a bit different, and we only have 1 symbol instead of 2.
+The names of `true` and `false` has changed to `yes` and `no` respectively, but the symbols are a bit different, and we only have one symbol instead of 2.

 Here are the changes: